0xTheProDev/Operational-Transformation/.github/CONTRIBUTING.md

 Signed-Off-By: [Your name] <your email>
 ```

+- The commit title should explain what the commit works.
+- Commit body should describe the changes in an imperative manner.

 ### Step 5 : Work Remotely

 - Now you are ready to your work to the remote repository.